ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 ### *class* compolyx.Stackup(graph, obj, parent=None)

-Class to represent stack-up
+Class to represent stack-up.

 <a id="compolyx.Stackup.add_fabric"></a>

 #### add_fabric(fabric, angle=0.0)

-Add fabric at end of fabrics of the Stackup
+Add fabric at end of fabrics of the Stackup.

 <a id="compolyx.Stackup.area_price"></a>

 #### *property* area_price

-Price per area of the Stackup
+Price per area of the Stackup.

 <a id="compolyx.Stackup.area_weight"></a>

 #### *property* area_weight

-Area weight of the Stackup
+Area weight of the Stackup.

 <a id="compolyx.Stackup.capture_analysis_plot"></a>